-The profile market for thermal insulation glass joinery in Romania is dominated by the profiles made of PVC (~ 70% of the value) and of Aluminum (more than 25%), according to the market studies performed in recent years.
+The profile market for thermal insulation glass joinery in Romania is dominated by the profiles made of PVC (~ 75% of the value) and of Aluminum (more than 20%), according to the market studies performed in recent years.
 The other types of profiles (wood, steel and Aluminum and wood) have insignificant weights in the total purchases, accumulating about 5% of the market.

-The Company estimates that during 2018 it has maintained and even strengthened its market leadership by an estimated share of about 30-35%.
+The Company estimates that during 2019 it has maintained its market leadership by an estimated share of about 30%, varying between 35-37% on the retail zone and 23-25% on the large projects zone.